sheldonhull/sheldonhull.hugo/content/blog/2018-08-08-ntfs-compression-and-sql-server-dont-play-well-together.md

 ---
 date: "2018-08-08T00:00:00Z"
-excerpt: accidentally copying a database to a ntfs compressed volume can result in some unpleasant aftertaste.
+summary: accidentally copying a database to a ntfs compressed volume can result in some unpleasant aftertaste.
 If you get the error The requested operation could not be completed due to a file system limitation you are probably at the right place.
 last_modified_at: "2019-02-21"